AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* food enthusiasts who want to keep track of restaurants they have visited or are interested in
+* food enthusiasts who want to keep track of restaurants in Singapore that they have visited or are interested in
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
-* food lovers that are young adults ranging from 21 to early 30s

 **Value proposition**:

 * maintain a curated record of dining experiences
 * eliminates the need for scattered notes or relying on memory
-* helps users keep track of favourite restaurants
+* helps users keep track of visited restaurants

 ### User stories